Bisonai/orakl/docs/v0.1-internal/README.md

 VRF keys can be generated using `yarn keygen` command.
 Then, call `registerProvingKey(address oracle, uint256[2] calldata publicProvingKey)` to assign oracle and its proving keys to `VRFCoordinator`.
 The registration can be performed only by owner of `VRFCordinator`.
-After successfull transaction, consumers can request VRF from newly added oracle through `VRFCoordinator`.
+After successful transaction, consumers can request VRF from newly added oracle through `VRFCoordinator`.

 Public proving key (key) and oracle's address (value) will be stored in mapping `s_provingKeys`.
 Public proving key will be additionally stored in `s_provingKeyHashes` array.